 Rubio bill aims to upend Biden admin's 'equity' approach to monoclonal antibody treatment

-Rubio says Biden admin's antibody changes were 'politically motivated'
+Biden admin's antibody treatment changes were 'politically motivated,' Rubio said

 FIRST ON FOX: Sen. Marco Rubio, R-Fla., introduced a bill aimed at upending the Biden administration's "equity" approach to the distribution of monoclonal antibody treatments for COVID-19.

-Rubio introduced the Treatment for Emergency Antibody Therapeutics (TREAT) Act on Tuesday in response to a Biden administration change that forces states to go through the Department of Health and Human Services (HHS) to receive the treatments, and places caps on how many treatments each state can receive.
+Rubio introduced the Treatment Restoration for Emergency Antibody Therapeutics (TREAT) Act on Tuesday in response to a Biden administration change that forces states to go through the Department of Health and Human Services (HHS) to receive the treatments, and places caps on how many treatments each state can receive.

 Previously, medical providers could order the antibody treatments directly from the supplier.